janstarke/janstarke.github.io/_posts/2022-04-04-centos7-volatility.md

 # Installing the profile

-Vulnerability expects the profile as *xz* file, so let's compress it:
+volatility expects the profile as *xz* file, so let's compress it:

 ```shell
 xz centos7-3.10.0-862.3.2.el7.x86_64.json